maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2019.rst

   :width: 576px

-Wireshark is not particularly usable on such a small resolution regardless, but at least it looks nicer with this theme.
+Wireshark is not particularly usable on such a small resolution regardless, but at least the theme fits - usability aside.

 GTK